-I love a good chocolate chip cookie.
-And I also love a good peanut butter cookie.
+I love a classic Chocolate Chip Cookie.
+And I also love a yummy Peanut Butter Cookie.

-So when my husband asked if I could somehow combine BOTH chocolate chip AND the peanut butter flavor… I knew he was on to something good.
+So, when my husband asked if I could somehow combine BOTH chocolate chips AND the peanut butter flavor… I knew he was onto something good.

-And let me tell you this – these peanut butter chocolate chip cookies are amazing!
+And let me tell you this – these peanut butter chocolate chip cookies are the perfect combination of flavors!

 - Soft